aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 About establishing Aiven-Upcloud peering
 ----------------------------------------

+Peering Aiven and UpCloud networks requires establishing the connection on both ends: Aiven and UpCloud.

-To set up a peering connection between Aiven and UpCloud, you need a VPC created for your Aiven project in `Aiven Console <https://console.aiven.io/>`_.
-On the UpCloud side, you can set up the peering connection via API.
+* To set up a peering from Aiven to UpCloud, you can use `Aiven Console <https://console.aiven.io/>`_ to create a VPC for your Aiven project and add a peering connection to UpCloud.
+For this purpose, you need to identify the UpCloud SDN network UUID first.
+* To set up a peering from UpCloud to Aiven, you can use UpCloud API.
 Since the API takes UUIDs of both networks as attributes, you need to identify the network UUIDs before calling the API.

 Limitations
 -----------

 * Peering connections are only supported between networks of type ``private``.
 * You cannot initiate a peering between two networks with overlapping CIDR ranges.
+* The networks to be peered need to be in the same cloud zone.

 .. important::